Louis Vierne: Music

-Vierne had an elegant, clean style of writing that respected form above all else.
+Vierne had an elegant, clean style of writing that prioritized form.
 His harmonic language was romantically rich, but not as sentimental or theatrical as that of his early mentor César Franck.
-Like all of the great fin de siècle French organists, Vierne's music was very idiomatic for his chosen instrument and has inspired most of the great Parisian organist-composers who followed him.
+Like all of the great fin de siècle French organists, Vierne's music was very idiomatic for his chosen instrument and has inspired many Parisian organist-composers who followed him.

 His output for organ includes six organ symphonies, 24 Fantasy Pieces (which includes his famous Carillon de Westminster), and Vingt-quatre pièces en style libre, among other works.
 There are also several chamber works (sonatas for violin and cello, a piano quintet and a string quartet for example), vocal and choral music, and a Symphony in A minor for orchestra.